kallookoo/lamp/README.md

 * Copy `config/templates/config.inc.lamp.php` to `config/config.inc.lamp.php` and edit for customize the phpMyAdmin.
 * Copy `config/templates/php.ini` to `config/php.ini` and edit for customize the PHP versions.
 * Copy `config/templates/php.ini` to `config/phpPHP_VERSION.ini` and edit for customize the PHP version.

 > PHP_VERSION must be replaced by the version you want to customize.

 ## Installation

 Run the `./install` with root user or sudo.

+> [!NOTE]
+> During the installation, the GitHub API is used, so it is advisable to define the `LAMP_CONFIG_GITHUB_TOKEN` variable to avoid the rate limit.

 ## Commands